oar-team/kameleon/docs/source/checkpoint.rst

 only
     The microstep will not be run when checkpointing is not enabled.

+Additionaly, the ``$${checkpointing_enabled}`` global variable is set to ``"true"`` or ``"false"``, whether the Kameleon build command enables checkpointing or not.
+It can be use in recipe steps.

-Please also note that the ``kameleon build`` command provides an option named ``--microstep-checkpoint`` that allows to limit the checkpoint creation to the first microstep of every macrostep.
+Please also note that the Kameleon build command provides an option named ``--microstep-checkpoint`` that allows to limit the checkpoint creation to the first microstep of every macrostep.

 Develop your own checkpoint mechanism
 =====================================